Kenshiro-28/MAGI/README.md

 If the folder contains images from previous sessions, they will be overwritten.

-To ensure reasonable generation times, an **NVIDIA GPU with at least 8GB VRAM** is strongly recommended.
-Otherwise, MAGI will use the CPU for image generation, which is extremely slow and may require **over 64GB of system RAM**.
+*System requirements:*

+CPU-only: 64GB of system RAM.

+GPU: NVIDIA GPU with at least 8GB VRAM.
+With the image model primarily loaded into VRAM, system RAM is freed up for other tasks.
+Aim for a combined RAM + VRAM of at least 32GB.

 #### Model Access